programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 If we look at the early\_colleges data, we can observe that there are a lot of NA's in the original names column.
-NA signifies that the data is not available, and we may want to view our data with this column removed. dplyr's select() function allows us the ability to do this.
-It takes the data frame you want to manipulate as the first argument and a list signifying what columns you would like to keep:
+NA signifies that the data is not available, and we may want to view our data with this column removed. dplyr's select() function gives us the ability to do this.
+It takes the data frame you want to manipulate as the first argument, followed by a list signifying which columns you would like to keep:

     # Remove the original names column using select()
     # Note that you do not have to append the column name with a $ to the end of early_colleges since